Long before the app age or the paper pages of a calendar, civilizations measured the months and years by tracking the moon and sun.

 The second is the lunar cycle, which tracks the phases of the moon, from the new moon to the full moon and then back again.

 "I think we kind of forget what a big deal this would have been before artificial lighting," Case said.
 "The difference between a night illuminated by the full moon and a night without a moon with the new moon is really quite dramatic."

 While lunar calendars have ancient roots, many of them are still used today.
 For example, Case noted how the Islamic calendar is a purely lunar calendar.
 Also, holidays such as Lunar New Year and Moon Festival in many Asian cultures are based on the lunar cycle.

 The third cycle that shaped early calendars is the annual, or solar, cycle.
 This cycle tracks the sun, its position in the sky, where it rises on the horizon, how much daylight it provides and the position of the other stars over the course of a year.

 According to Case, some civilizations that used the solar cycle would build large monuments to track the sun’s position on the horizon.

 One of the best-known examples of this is Stonehenge.
-Constructed to align with the sun, Stonehenge’s stones precisely frame the sunrise at summer solstice, the longest day of the year, and the sunset during winter solstice, the shortest day of the year, according to the British Museum.
+Constructed to align with the sun, Stonehenge’s stones precisely frame the sunrise at the summer solstice, the longest day of the year, and the sunset during the winter solstice, the shortest day of the year, according to the British Museum.

 Of the three natural cycles, the solar and lunar cycles were the ones primarily used to keep track of the year.

-"A lot of calendars tried to put these two together, would try to get the lunar cycle and the solar cycle to work together," Case said.
+"A lot of calendars tried to put these two together – would try to get the lunar cycle and the solar cycle to work together," Case said.
 "That's where you get lots of different calendar systems, and they get very complex."